axellokrantz/os-challenge/README.md

 ## 2. Setup

-The experiment was performed with the built-in request generator where the client generates reverse hashing requests tailored to specific command line arguments.
+The experiment was conducted through the built-in request generator where the client generates reverse hashing requests tailored to specific command line arguments.
 The generator takes 9 command line arguments as described below:

 - **Hostname**: This is the hostname or IP of the server.
 In this experiment 192.168.101.10 will be used which is the same ip address used by 'run-client-final.sh'.